54th Academy Awards: Critical reviews

 St. Petersburg Times film critic Thomas Sabulis wrote, "The Academy Awards show was a reasonably good television product.
 The acceptance speeches were thankfully brief and concise."
 Columnist Janet Maslin of The New York Times remarked, "Thanks largely to the fancifulness of the Academy of Motion Picture Arts and Sciences' voters, Monday night's Oscar presentation was the most exciting in recent years.
 When the awards show itself is something less than swift or glamorous, which was certainly the case this year, it can still come to life if the voting takes a sufficiently strange turn."
-St. Petersberg Times critic Thomas Sabulis commented, "The Academy Awards show was a reasonably good television product.
-The acceptance speeches were thankfully brief and concise.
-When winners were not present to receive awards, the presenters quickly accepted for them."
+The Atlanta Constitution critic Scott Cain commented, "The academy has steadily increased the amount of showpieces.
+These musical numbers worked splendidly this year and the program was relatively painless at 3.5 hours in length."

-Harold Schindler of The Salt Lake Tribune called the ceremony "a three-and-a-half-hour marathon which sparkled in spots, sputtered in others. and featured some of the most uneven casting in the program's history."
+Harold Schindler of The Salt Lake Tribune called the ceremony "a three-and-a-half-hour marathon which sparkled in spots, sputtered in others, and featured some of the most uneven casting in the program's history."
 Austin American-Statesman film critic Patrick Taggart quipped, "Whether or not the awards will be taken more seriously in the future, the ceremony last Monday night certainly had the dreariness one associates with serious events."
 The Philadelphia Inquirer columnist Desmond Ryan commented that due to many winners being absent from the festivities, "An already dull evening lapsed into long stretches of tedium."

 Ratings and reception

-The American telecast on ABC drew in an average of 46.2 million people over the length of the entire ceremony, which was a 6% increase from the previous year's ceremony.
-Moreover, the show drew higher Nielsen ratings compared to the previous ceremony with 33.6% of households watching with a 53% share.
+The American telecast on ABC drew in an average of 46.2 million people over the length of the entire ceremony.
+Moreover, the show drew higher Nielsen ratings compared to the previous ceremony, with 33.6% of households watching with a 53% share.

 In August 1982, the ceremony presentation received three nominations at the 34th Primetime Emmys.
 The following month, it won an award for Ray Klausen's art direction of the program.